 The Perfect Counter?
 It's Your Call

+What is the best countertop material?
 At the end of the day, the counter a homeowner chooses will reflect their personality and sense of style, and the purposes to which they put their kitchen on the daily.
 Like with any major home purchase or renovation, knowledge is power.
 Even if a counter looks lovely, it still has to work for your needs, and those needs may be different from a friend or neighbor.

-For the best results, go back over this piece carefully and pick a few materials you think might work for your lifestyle and aesthetics, then speak with a real estate expert to narrow down your choices.
+For the best results, go back over this piece carefully and pick a few materials you think might work for your lifestyle and aesthetics, then speak with an Anchorage real estate expert to narrow down your choices.
 An ounce of prevention, as they say, is worth a pound of cure – and understanding the finer details right from the outset will lead any homeowner in the right direction.